ledstrain/wiki.ledstrain.org/content/docs/appendix/meta/wiki.md

 #### Direct GitHub Edit
 ![Edit Icon](https://wiki.ledstrain.org/svg/edit.svg)
-At the top and bottom of every page you can click on the edit icon to edit that page This will bring you to the source file on GitHub and you can make your changes there.
+At the bottom of every page you can click on the edit icon to edit that page This will bring you to the source file on GitHub and you can make your changes there.

 #### Clone Repo